 At the time of writing, Pakhalin confirms that even after the latest patch, the Russian version remains incomplete, with, he estimates, around 30 sections displaying the message, “Our deepest apologies, this part is still being translated.”

 However, Pakhalin praises the localization efforts he has seen so far, particularly the usage of a unified font across languages.
-He notes that this aspect is often neglected in other games, despite the on-screen text “working as a voice of the game,” and that when inconsistent or unnatural, it can break immersion.
+He notes that this aspect is often neglected in other games, despite the on-screen text “working as a voice of the game,” and that when the fonts are inconsistent or unnatural, it can break immersion.

 It’s details like these that many underestimate when it comes to game localization, assuming that the process and skills are akin to text-based translation in other mediums.